 If you are a newbie in the world of cooling appliances, you may wonder how to make a ceiling fan quiet.
-Some of the best fans, after all, are ceiling fans, and they tend to make a fair amount of noise during use.
+Some of the best fans are ceiling fans, and at times they can make a fair amount of noise during use.
 So, what steps should you take to get that ceiling fan to pipe down?
-Keep reading to find out how to fix a noisy ceiling fan.
+The application of small engine oil or tightening screws are a couple of ways to quiet a ceiling fan.
+Keep reading for more details on how to fix a noisy ceiling fan.

 There are many ceiling fan designs out there, as well as a number of issues that cause an increase in noise during use, similar to when learning how to stop a fan from wobbling.
 Fortunately, many of these troubleshooting steps are general maintenance procedures, so you won’t have to learn something as complicated as how to make a fan blade.

 To ensure your ceiling fan runs properly, regular maintenance should be done by cleaning the blades and tightening any loose screws.
 Additionally, you may need to include replacement blades after a few years of use, or when they start looking frayed and worn out.
 A thorough ceiling fan maintenance checklist can help you with these tasks and ensure that your fan remains in good condition.

 Exercise great caution when using a ladder to access various ceiling fan components and consider having a second person around in case of injury.

 Here are a few simple tips to make your ceiling fan stop squeaking and start working for you, which are all applicable even if you are conducting a Westinghouse ceiling fan review.
 You might even learn something, such as the answer to why do fans have five blades or how to change the ceiling fan direction.